Last updated: 07/27/2021

 - Are U.S. citizens permitted to enter?
 Yes.

 - Is a negative COVID-19 test required for entry?
-Yes, all arriving passengers age 12 and older, must take a PCR test no more than 72 hours prior to travel and show the printed results upon entry.
+Yes, all arriving passengers age 12 and older must take a PCR test no more than 72 hours prior to travel and show the printed results upon entry.
 Printed test results should include the date the test sample was taken and the passenger’s name.
+Everyone entering Tunisia, including vaccinated travelers, are required to present a negative RT-PCR test upon arrival.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.